Argentine Civil Wars: Liga del Interior and Pacto Federal

 Buenos Aires Governor Juan Manuel de Rosas secured the Confederation under Federalist rule.

 A Rosas-era banner calling for "death to the brutal Unitarians" typified the ongoing conflict.

-Beginning in 1829, two cliques that were later named by contemporaries as "Federalists" and "Unitarians" took shape.
-In that year, Juan Manuel de Rosas assumed the governorship of Buenos Aires after forcing Lavalle's surrender.
-In Cordoba, the pro-Lavalle minister José María Paz began a campaign of subjugation against the interior provinces.
-In his writings, he denounced provincial governors, especially those of the littoral, calling them "caudillos", and accused the anti-centralising interior provinces of a colonial mindset, holding them responsible for the country's disorganized state and ultimately the stagnation of the independence war efforts and the collapse of the Army of the North.
-His campaign against settlements in western Argentina found little opposition with the exception of Mendoza's caudillo, Juan Facundo Quiroga, whom he defeated in a series of skirmishes.
-Paz set his sights on removing caudillo influence from the cities, ordering a series of purges and expropriations of deposed governors, including members of the Quiroga family.
+Two cliques that were later named by contemporaries as the "Federalists" and the "Unitarians" began to take shape in 1829.
+In that year, Juan Manuel de Rosas assumed the governorship of Buenos Aires after forcing Lavalle's surrender, and in Cordoba the pro-Lavalle minister José María Paz began a campaign of subjugation of the interior provinces.
+In his writings he denounced provincial governors, especially those of the Littoral, calling them caudillos.
+He accused the anti-centralizing interior provinces of a colonial mindset, holding them responsible for the country's disorganized state and hence the stagnation of the independence war efforts and the collapse of the Army of the North.
+His campaign against settlements in western Argentina found little opposition except from Mendoza's caudillo, Juan Facundo Quiroga, whom he defeated in a series of skirmishes.
+Paz then set his sights on removing caudillo influence from the cities, ordering a series of purges and expropriations of deposed governors, including members of the Quiroga family.

-On 5 July 1830, the Unitarian Liga del Interior was formally entreated as a military alliance, albeit with all local governors supplanted with Paz's followers.
-In response, on 4 January 1831, the provinces of Buenos Aires, Santa Fe, Corrientes, and Entre Ríos established the Federal Pact, in reference to Artigas' original proposal for a federal system to replace the viceroyalty system.
+On 5 July 1830 the Unitarian Liga del Interior was formally established as a military alliance, albeit with all local governors supplanted by Paz's followers.
+In response, on 4 January 1831, the provinces of Buenos Aires, Santa Fe, Corrientes, and Entre Ríos established the Federal Pact, a reference to Artigas' original proposal for a federal system to replace the Viceroyalty system.
 Hostilities between the two alliances began in May that year, ending with the defeat of the Unitarian League at the Battle of La Ciudadela.
-Juan Lavalle continued the conflict through a series of rebellions with different alliances against Rosas and the Federal Pact until Lavalle's defeat and assassination in 1841.
+Juan Lavalle continued the conflict through a series of rebellions and alliances against Rosas and the Federal Pact, eventually being defeated and assassinated in 1841.